Roiak2/Canopy-Openness-from-Hemispheric-Photos/proposal.md

    - `BatchRun.py` processes images in batch following the same workflow as described immediately above.
 Still in development
    - `TrialFuncs.py` is a script to test out class objects, and `CanOpenness Demo Script.ipynb` is a jupyter notebook that outputs tests of that script.

-The *examples* folder contains sample photos used to test code and photos for users to test out the package.
+The *sample_photos* folder contains sample photos used to test code and photos for users to test out the package.
 *Batch_Test* within that folder has photos for testing batch image processing.

+The *Data* folder holds results of `Batch_Test.ipynb` and currently has one csv file that results from that demo.

 The root branch of the repo has:
    - a README file with instructions for installations and brief description of the package